meichthys/foss_photo_libraries/features.md

 ## Photo Discovery

-Does the project have a mechanism to aid the user in re-discovering photos. this can include automatic album generation, 'year in review', etc.
+Does the project have a mechanism to aid the user in re-discovering photos.
+This can include automatic album generation, 'year in review', etc.

 ## Albums